ionStici/frontend/6-tools/dev-tools/build-tools.md

 - Minifying files for improved performance.
 - Running unit tests with one command.
 - Automatically previewing changes to your application.

+**A Build Process** is a sequence of tasks we perform automatically after we finish developing a project, or a certain feature of the project.
+The result of the build process is the final files ready for deployment.

 ## The Web Development Ecosystem